Chowdhury-DSP/hpss-cpp/README.md

 ## Future Improvements

 - Currently the slowest part of the algorithm is the median computation.
-The algorithm currently being used for median computation is quite general, so it may be possible to perform some use-case-specific optimizations.
+There's probably some ways that we can improve on it.
 - It would be nice to either support more FFT backends (FFTW, Accelerate, etc), or allow the user to provide their own FFT backend.
 - I've experimented with some SIMD optimizations, but have abandoned them for now, as I was not seeing a measurable performance improvement.
   However, it would be nice to take another shot at some point!

 ## LICENSE